 This form shows the starting table position with the live camera feed superimposed on it at a lower opacity.
 Here you can quickly and accurately replace the balls by moving them until they both match up and appear as one.
 This is a manual method but it is very accurate and relatively fast, and certainly superior to relying solely on memory.

-I am using a Joby Gorilla tripod positioned high up to hold the phone to get a view of the whole-table.
+I use a Tripod positioned high up on a box to hold the phone to get a view of the whole-table.